ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- HAL: Added clock power saving switch to STM32 SDMMCv1 driver, default is on.
 - RT:  Added safe versions of the time conversion functions, the new versions are prefixed with LL_ and use an internal 64 bits representation and assertions for overflow conditions.